The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

 in ${\rm Sym}^{n} \mathbb V$.
-The Koszul sign factor naturally generalises to modules over unital commutative graded algebras.
+The Koszul sign factor naturally extends to modules defined over unital commutative graded algebras.
 Let $Sh(p,q)$ be the set of $(p,q)$ unshuffles inside the permutation group $S_{p+q}$ in $p+q$ letters.

+Within this paper, we assume that all the graded commutative differential algebras are non-negatively graded, unital, and equipped with a nilpotent differential ideal.

-\begin{definition} Let $(A,d_A)$ be a non-negatively graded unital commutative differential algebra with a nilpotent differential ideal $I$.
+\begin{definition} Let $(A, d_A)$ be a graded commutative differential algebra (so, in particular, it has a nilpotent differential ideal $I_A$).
 A curved $L_\infty$ algebra over $(A,d_A)$ is a $\mathbb Z$-graded finitely generated projective $A$-module $\mathbb V$, equipped with a collection of $(A,d_A)$-linear maps (i.e., the $n$-ary brackets)

 of degree $1$ for $n\geq0$, such that \begin{enumerate} \item for every $k$-tuples $v_1,\cdots, v_k$ of homogeneous elements in $\mathbb V[1]$,